greenhousecode/slp-helper/README.md

   // (Omit this field to return "none")
   category: () => window.slp.getUrlPathSegment(2), // "bar"

-  // Use function expressions to actively watch for value updates
+  // Use function expressions to actively watch for value updates, and prevent any client-side errors
   title: () => document.querySelector('h1').textContent,

   // Omit the "clickUrl" field to return the current URL without query parameters or hash